xiaoxiaoxh/vr-teleoperation/README.md

 # VR Teleoperation

 ## Environment Setup
-The following guidance works well for a machine with 4090 and driver 535.183.01.
+The following guidance works well for a machine with 4090, driver 535.183.01 and CUDA 12.2.1.
 A ROS2-Humble docker image is used to build the environment.
 The environment can also be built on a local machine with Ubuntu 22.04 and ROS2 Humble by manually installing the dependencies.